ImranR98/Landscape/README.md

     - The username and hostname of the public-facing proxy server.
     - Some "secret" values such as some apps' DB credentials, default initial login credentials for some apps, the Cloudflare token, various app config values (such as Ntfy webhook URLs), etc.
     - Path to the `Main/` directory and any subdirectories needed by various apps.
+- Aside from variables, image tags are replaced by dynamically fetched image hash values during install time by `install_component.sh`.
+This is useful because it [avoids the use of `imagePullPolicy: Always`](https://kubernetes.io/docs/concepts/containers/images/#image-pull-policy) and avoids rate limiting and version ambiguity issues.
+    - This is another reason for never trying to apply `yaml` files directly - let `install_component.sh` handle it.
+    - Note that this only applies to Docker Hub images for now.

 ## Usage